 There was a paved pathway through the woods.
 It occurred to me, as I was walking home, that he might try to follow.
 I walked quickly, looking over my shoulder as I went.

 I tried to tell my mom about him, but she didn’t hear it.
 It was like she shut a part of her mind off.
 I don’t understand how she doesn’t recognize that look in men’s eyes.
 Push.
 Go on, it’s ok.
-She, with her soft brown eyes like a doe.
+Nudge.
+It’s ok.

 I grew dark.
 Part of myself dimmed out.
 And another part of me grew sharp.
 Soft cheeks, hard heart.